acmumn/website/content/events/2023-03-16-blog-workshop-2.md

 ztime = "18:00"
 +++

-Attend the series of classes to make your own blog (woah!).
-It can be whatever you want it to be!
+The second in a series of classes to make your own blog (woah!).
 Experience in web development is not needed to attend.
-We'll have pizza!
+This week will cover HTML and CSS.

 <!-- more -->